-No matter if you have wondered what #OptOutside is, if you have never even heard of it, or know all about it… we strongly encourage you to participate this Black Friday.
-So then what is #OptOutside?
+No matter if you have wondered what #OptOutside is, if you have never even heard of it, or know all about it… we strongly encourage you to participate this Black Friday – and make time for it whenever you travel.

 The #OptOutside movement was started by the outdoor retail company REI in 2015.
 The basic meaning of #OptOutside is: Go outdoors on Black Friday instead of shopping.
-Of course, Black Friday is the day after the American Thanksgiving (third Thursday in November) that has grown into an insanely popular and discount-sales-driven day of shopping.
+In case you didn’t know, Black Friday is the day after the U.S. American Thanksgiving (always the third Thursday in November).
+It has grown into an insanely popular and discount-sales-driven day of shopping.

 What Is #OptOutside All About?